 Just because it’s calorie-free doesn’t mean it’s an effective weight loss tool.
 Some studies actually show weight gain in association with drinking diet soda.
 A review of scientific literature showed that studies showing weight loss from replacing drinks with diet soda were often funded by the artificial sweetener industry.

 Some believe this withering effect is due to the phosphoric acid used in most dark-colored sodas (both diet and regular) — it’s fine to drink in moderation, but if you’re guzzling can after can, it can have chronic implications.
 Phosphoric acid can disrupt the nutrient absorption process in your body.
 In excess, this can prevent skin and muscles from getting the nutrients they need.
 This can speed up the aging process, giving you more wrinkles and a weaker frame.

 According to a study from Denmark, just one diet soda a day was associated with a 38 percent increased risk of preterm delivery.
 Four sodas a day increased the risk by 78 percent.
 So if you’re pregnant, you might want to quit the habit ASAP.
 Here are eight other drinks you should avoid if you’re pregnant.

-If you don’t want to look like someone out of the show Breaking Bad, you might want to quit your diet soda habit.
 According to a case study published in the journal General Dentistry, the mouth of one habitual diet soda drinker was just as eroded as the mouths of a meth user and a crack addict.
 This dangerous addiction might not be as strong, but it’s certainly more common.
 Diet soda is something out of a dentist’s nightmare.